Monday 6th February, 2012 | You are here: RBPF Home | About Us | Police Dependant's Trust

 3. Direct dependants to agencies of the Government for long term non-financial assistance.

-However, it is assisting with the continued education of the children of police officers that isour largest project.
-Presently, we are providing financial assistance (tuition or supplies) to thirty-one (31) children of deceased or incapacitated police officers.
-Twenty-eight (28) are in primary or secondary school and three (3) in tertiary level institution.
+However, it is assisting with the continued education of the children of police officers that is our largest project.
+Presently, we are providing financial assistance (tuition or allowance) to twenty-one (21) children of deceased or incapacitated police officers; fifteeen (15) are in primary or secondary school and six (6) in tertiary level institution.

 This is a long-term commitment and the Trust seeks to meet this obligation by appealing to the public for support.
 The Trustees are grateful for the response from individuals and businesses and we encourage you to continue your generous giving to this very worthy cause.